foundersandcoders/ws-database-testing/README.md

 **Q:** What is the `NODE_ENV` environment variable?

 > `NODE_ENV` is an environment variable popularized by the Express framework.
 It specifies the environment in which an application is running- typical values are development, staging, production and test.
->
-> By default, our application will run in development environment.

 **Q:** Why do we set the `NODE_ENV` environment variable?